space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

         - a group with group name "Chicago Cooks" that has tags "Pastries, Cooking, Baking"
         - a group with the group name "Fun In the Kitchen" that has tags "Pastries, Cooking, Baking"
     - previous 3 searches should be available to click on for all types of users, including guests. clicking any of them reloads the listed groups by doing a search using the previous search term.
+- Each group listing should contain
+    - group logo image
+    - the group name
+    - the group short description
-- Each group listing should contain the group logo, the group name, and the group short description and, when clicked, should take the user to the `groupHome` page for that group
+    - 5 of the tags associated with the group
+    - when clicked, should take the user to the `groupHome` page for that group
 - if user is a guest include in header:
     - form to log in. successful login logs user in and takes user back to `landing` page.
     - link to `registration` page